In this episode of CuriosiD, we answer the question:

 Grzech says it’s not common to see steam coming out of manholes in this part of their distribution network.
 “Usually when people see steam discharges from manholes that’s typically the part of our system where we have a buried pipe,” he explains.

 Sometimes you’ll see steam when it’s raining or snow is melting.
 Or sometimes there will be steam because it’s an indication that there’s a leak they need to fix.
 But even if there’s no water on the ground and all the leaks are taken care of, there will still be some steam plumes.

 “As long as you’re moving steam throughout the city, you’re always gonna have some discharge of steam,” Grzech says.

 So the next time you see a white plume rising out of a manhole, picture Detroit Thermal’s network of tunnels and buried pipes carrying water vapor around underground Detroit, heating buildings, cooking hot dogs and — at times — simply letting off a little steam.

 We want to hear from you!

-If there’s a saucy question you’d relish the answer to, let us know here or fill out the form below.
+Have a general question about Detroit?
+Ask us here or fill out the form below.

 More from CuriosiD: